Would you consider Miss Brodie in The Prime of Miss Jean Brodie to be a symbol of non – conformity? Give a detailed answer.

 ANSWER – Miss Brodie is an old maid teacher at a restrictive school for “young women” in Scotland (The Marcia Blaine School for Girls).
 Her life partner has been executed in World War I, so Miss Brodie has given herself to “her young ladies” – the Brodie Set, as they are called.

-Muriel Spark’s The Prime of Miss Jean Brodie portrays the transitioning of six pre-adult young ladies in Edinburgh, Scotland amid the 1930’s.
-The story brings us into the classroom of Miss Jean Brodie, a rightist teacher at the Marcia Blaine School for Girls, and gives close experience with the social and political atmosphere in Europe amid the period encompassing the second World War.
+Muriel Spark’s The Prime of Miss Jean Brodie portrays the transitioning of six pre-adult young ladies in Edinburgh, Scotland in the 1930s.
+The story brings us into the classroom of Miss Jean Brodie, a rightist teacher at the Marcia Blaine School for Girls, and gives a close experience of the social and political atmosphere in Europe during the period encompassing the second World War.
 Start’s novel is a story identifying with us the complexities of legislative issues and of social similarity, and additionally of non-congruity.